Your role in caregiving

 -

-When you submit your home care aide certification application to Department of Health, you will need to provide an OCA number.
-An OCA number (also called an Inquiry ID Number) is a unique number.
-This number comes from a background check and is required when you apply for your license.
+When you apply for your Home Care Aide certification, you must include an OCA number.
+An OCA number (also called an Inquiry ID Number) is a unique number created during a background check.
+It is required as part of your application.

 - If you are an individual provider, you will get your OCA number from CDWA.

-- If you work for an agency or facility, your employer will do a background check and give you the OCA number.
+- If you work for an agency or facility, your employer run a background check and give you the OCA number.

 - If you are not working yet, you may not be able to get a background check through DSHS.
-The Department of Health may ask you to do a different background check instead.
+The Department of Health may ask you to complete a different background check instead.

-Background Check Central Unit is unable to give out this number to applicants.
+The DSHS Background Check Central Unit cannot give out OCA numbers to applicants.

 -